 If your proposed placement is a possibility (that is, they are willing to interview a Laurier student), the student will be placed with the agency once they log into the portal.

-The placement office considers all proposals seriously and will place students at an agency the student has proposed, if possible.
+The Practicum Office considers all proposals seriously and will place students at an agency the student has proposed, if possible.
 Students are expected to submit proposals for agencies they are ready to be placed with.

 Field of Study

 Types of Placements

 Focus on clinical practice in ongoing and short term counselling with individuals, families and groups.
 Applying a variety of theories, practice methods and models.
 Learning activities may include clinical assessment work, psychotherapy, intake, crisis intervention, and case managements.
 Placements may include observation or direct practice this is dependent on the practicum setting and the discretion of the practicum instructor.

 Counselling agencies, hospitals, mental health clinics, treatment facilities, child welfare, addictions agencies, nursing homes, and long term care facilities, women’s centres, agencies responding to diversity issues, correctional settings, school boards, and other specialized social service agencies.